 And remember, if you like the result then don’t worry what others might think.”

 “When taking travel photos, my main concern is lighting.
 When on the road, it’s likely that many of the places you’re photographing have already been done many times before.
-To try and set your shots apart, my top tip would be to shoot during golden hour!
+To try and set your shots apart, my top tip would be to shoot during the golden hour!
 Not only is the light redder and softer, but it adds to images that often can’t be replicated with the use of filters.
-Furthermore, golden light is so much more dimensional: shadows are longer (and softer), and the image will be injected with dynamism totally different to that of photos taken in harsh light.
+Furthermore, golden light is so much more dimensional: shadows are longer (and softer), and the image will be injected with dynamism totally different from photos taken in harsh light.
 Did I mention clouds can sometimes produce pretty impressive results?”